 News

-• We are organizing the 10th Int.
+• We have organized the 10th Int.
 Symposium on Brain and Cognitive Science at METU, Ankara, on 1 June.
-The keynotes are Jeff Cohn (Univ. of Pittsburgh), Tilbe Göksun (Koç Univ.), and Metehan Çiçek (Ankara Univ.).
-Paper submissions are open until 30 April (extended).
+The keynotes were Jeff Cohn (Univ. of Pittsburgh), Tilbe Göksun (Koç Univ.), and Metehan Çiçek (Ankara Univ.).
+If you are interested in hosting the next edition of ISBCS, please drop me an email.

-• The Turkey Computational Social Science Conference is being organized at Koç University for the second time this year, between 2-3 May.
-I will give a talk on data collaboratives and big data for social good.
+• The Turkey Computational Social Science Conference was organized at Koç University for the second time this year, between 2-3 May.
+I gave a talk on data collaboratives and big data for social good.

 • Our project 'Responsible scaling of data-driven approaches for enhancing mental health care' received funding under NWO KIC Mission call ‘Realisation, acceleration and upscaling of mission-driven innovation’ this year.
 We will hire one new PhD student (co-supervised with H. Kaya) and collaborate with UMC Utrecht Psychiatry Department to develop responsible (transparent, fair and privacy-aware) machine learning methods to predict treatment response for mental disorders.

-• We are organizing the 18th IEEE Int.
+• We have organized the 18th IEEE Int.
 Conference on Automatic Face and Gesture Recognition in Istanbul, May 27-31, 2024.
 FG'25 will be held in Florida, and call for proposals for FG'26 is out now.

-• I will be giving a keynote on "Designing Computational Tools for Behavioral and Clinical Science" at the Measuring Behavior Conference, 15-17 May 2024.
-Our recently established AI and Animal Welfare Lab is also organizing a symposium, where I will present pain detection in equines and dogs via computer vision approaches.
+• I gave a keynote on "Designing Computational Tools for Behavioral and Clinical Science" at the Measuring Behavior Conference, 15-17 May 2024.
+Our recently established AI and Animal Welfare Lab also organized a symposium, where I presented pain detection in equines and dogs via computer vision approaches.

 • The Asia–Pacific Migration Data Report 2022 of IOM is now (freely) available.
 I contributed a small piece on the usage of mobile phone data.